 Construction Update: The access road and spillway bridge construction contract is complete.
 The secant vault construction is complete.
 Construction for the downstream passage tunnel is in progress.
-Excavation and installation of the outer tunnel liner is complete.
-Installation of the inner liner began in March 2020.
-This liner will be formed with cast in-place concrete and will have a very smooth finish to protect fish as they travel through the tunnel.
-Approximately 60% of the tunnel's inside liner has been placed to date, 870' of invert and 700' of crown.
-The tunnel contractor completed their work in the secant vault in July placing half of the secant vault foundation and installing the anchor system for the helix structure and the training wall that will connect the helix system to the tunnel.
-Construction under the tunnel contract is anticipated to be complete in Spring 2021.
+The tunnel's inner liner, which is formed with cast in-place concrete with a very smooth finish to protect fish as they travel through the tunnel, is now complete.
+Construction under the tunnel contract is anticipated to be complete by April 2021.

-The Intake, Gate, and Helix contractor mobilized in late April 2019.
-Construction of Intake #6, the lowest elevation intake within the reservoir, was completed in December 2019 and Intake #5, #4, and 3 are currently being constructed and sealed in concrete.
+The Intake, Gate, and Helix (IGH) contractor mobilized in late April 2019.
+Construction of Intake #6, the lowest elevation intake within the reservoir, was completed in December 2019 and Intake #5, was completed December 2020.
 Trenching and shoring work, needed for the placement of precast concrete boxes that will run between the intake gates (reservoir) and the secant vault, was installed in 2019.
 The contractor re-mobilized on-site in July and prepared the trench for precast concrete box placement.
 The first box, one of 194 boxes, was placed in September.
-These boxes will form the conduit or tunnel that will connect the reservoir intakes to the secant vault.
-Conduit levels 6, 5, and 4, the bottom 3 levels, have been placed and sealed in concrete.

-The contractor has also been working in the secant shaft and has installed the drain system and has placed the second half of the secant vault foundation.
-Subcontractors continue fabricating and constructing steelwork, gates, and helical flume sections for installation beginning next spring.
+These boxes form the conduit or tunnel that will connect the reservoir intakes to the secant vault.
+Conduit levels 6, 5, 4, 3 and 2, the bottom 5 levels, have been placed and sealed in concrete except for the last few conduit boxes for each level.
+These final boxes will be placed following the penetration of the secant vault later in 2021.
+The IGH contractor has also been working in the secant shaft completing the secant vault foundation and is currently working on the helix/gate chamber separation wall and other internal concrete walls and infrastructure (rebar and form work).
+Subcontractors continue fabricating and constructing steelwork, gates, and helical flume sections for installation beginning summer 2021.
+Video: https://vimeo.com/508632343